wordlesser/CQBanner/README.md

 ##  Supported Data Formats
 * Local image name
 * Net image url
-* When your project has SDWebImage, it will use it first， otherwise will use system's network
+* When your project has SDWebImage, it will use it first， otherwise will use system's network(No caching, suggesting use SDWebImage)

 ------
 ##  How To Use
-### 0.Drag CQBannerView into your project
+### 0.Drag CQBannerView.swift into your project
 ### 1.Create bannerView
     let vBanner = CQBannerView(frame: CGRect(x: 20, y: 100, width: self.view.bounds.size.width-40, height: 100))
 ###    2.Set delegate